 I’ve said it once, I’ll say it again – our teaching widgets are the best.
 Have you checked them out?
-Label Creator, Dice Roller, Maths Mentals Generator, Vocabulary Word of the Day Spinner and so much more… these widgets really are a teacher’s best friend!
+Label Creator, Dice Roller, Math Mentals Generator, Vocabulary Word of the Day Spinner, and so much more… these widgets really are a teacher’s best friend!

 The Label Creator Widget is one of the best, in my humble opinion.
 It’s such a simple tool that can be used in so many helpful ways.

 Make label creating a breeze!
 And what’s a classroom without a variety of labels suited to your handwriting style and theme, anyway!?

 How to Use the Label Creator Widget

 It could not be more simple to use this tool.
 Select your layout, select your image, and input your text.
 Select your font style and color, and then press download to see the result!

 Place a different picture on each card if you really want to!

 The best thing about this widget is that you can print the same labels in a range of sizes – without mucking around with spacing or moving images around to fit.